davenverse/shellfish/docs/examples/index.md

 ## Places

-Maybe you also want to work with binary files.
+Shellfish can handle binary files in custom serde formats since it includes [scodec](https://scodec.org/).
 In this example, we are going to create a binary file with a list of places.
-Because Shellfish has compatibility for working with [scodec](https://scodec.org/), we are going to use that library to encode and decode the binary file!

-As always, we start by defining type representations of the data we are going to work with:
+We start by defining type representations of the data we are going to work with:

 ```scala 3
 case class Place(position: Int, contestant: String)
 ```

-After that, we are going to use the `scodec` library to create a codec for the `Place` type.
+Then we are going to use the `scodec` library to create a codec for the `Place` type.

 A first approach would be to create your own custom codec using the combinators of scodec: